 1990s: Air Bud

 Combining dog movies with sports movies?
 It could’ve been a disaster—but instead was a stroke of genius that became a beloved franchise.
 That’s largely in part to Buddy the golden retriever—who was actually doing all of those basketball tricks!
 The film’s credits stated that no CGI or visual effects were used in the basketball scenes, and it was true.
 (The only “trick” they used was slightly deflating the basketballs and spreading them with olive oil so that Buddy could handle them better.)
 In fact, Buddy the dog was already fairly well-known for his sports prowess before the breakout 1997 film.
 His owner, Kevin DiCicco, noticed his skills while training him and brought him on the David Letterman show.
 Buddy even had a role on Full House before DiCicco thought of the idea for the film.
-See how Air Bud stacks up with these incredible dogs that have broken world records.

 Here’s another dog movie that many dog lovers probably associate with heavily crying: 2008’s Marley & Me.
 Based on a memoir, Marley & Me follows a small growing family, focusing primarily on the antics of their naughty but endearing dog.
 Since Marley grows from a puppy to an old dog throughout the course of the film, several different dogs played him—22, to be exact!
 Half of them were puppies for the scenes with rambunctious young Marley.
 The dog who was featured most prominently in the film was a three-year-old retriever named Clyde, who was reportedly a bit of a rascal himself.
 His trainer, Mathilde de Cagny, even tried to get him to chew furniture to “get into character”!
 If you can’t get enough adorableness, read up on these fun facts about dogs you never knew.